 A buyout of an existing loan offers a chance to get real time relief on your monthly payment and APR.
 People turn to a new lender when they need assistance, and the title loan relief they are receiving isn’t enough to get back on track with the monthly payments.
 The new lender will want to see that you have maintained a decent credit score and have no more than two loans outstanding to approve your request.

 Title loan buyouts can provide real-time relief on your monthly payment and APR, so people turn to this type of assistance.
-When you are current on the payments, a buyout can be the best way to lower the payments and quickly get a quicker repayment term.
+When you are current on the payments, a buyout can be the best way to lower the costs and quickly get a quicker repayment term.

 When you turn to a car title loan buyout, the new lender will want to transfer their lien to the new title.
 This means that your old lender’s lien will be released, and they will no longer have any claim to the car.
+A title transfer can take time; this process depends entirely on the Texas DMV.
+Most customers can expect a title transfer to be completed within 1 to business days, but it can take longer over weekends or if your current lender is not receptive to a buyout.